google-research/parti/README.md

 ## PartiPrompts benchmark

-PartiPrompts benchmark PartiPrompts (P2) is a rich set of over 1600 prompts in English that we release as part of this work.
+PartiPrompts (P2) is a rich set of over 1600 prompts in English that we release as part of this work.
 P2 can be used to measure model capabilities across various categories and challenge aspects.

 ![parti-prompts](images/parti-prompts.png)

 P2 prompts can be simple, allowing us to gauge the progress from scaling.
-They can also be complex, such as the following 67-word description we created for Vincent van Gogh’s The Starry Night (1889):
+They can also be complex, such as the following 67-word description we created for Vincent van Gogh’s *The Starry Night* (1889):

 *Oil-on-canvas painting of a blue night sky with roiling energy.
 A fuzzy and bright yellow crescent moon shining at the top.
 Below the exploding yellow stars